Kushal997-das/Kushal997-das/README.md

 <div align="left">
   My Latest Blog Posts 🌱

+  - <a href="https://kushaldas.hashnode.dev/react-using-notistack">Enhancing User Experience with Notifications Using notistack</a>
+  - <a href="https://kushaldas.hashnode.dev/javascriptmathfunction">Unleashing the Power of JavaScript Math Functions</a>
   - <a href="https://kushaldas.hashnode.dev/useref-hook">useRef Hook </a>
   - <a href="https://kushaldas.hashnode.dev/usereducer-hook">useReducer Hook</a>
   - <a href="https://kushaldas.hashnode.dev/usecontext-hook">useContext Hook</a>
   - <a href="https://kushaldas.hashnode.dev/useeffect-in-relation-to-component-lifecycle">Understanding useEffect() in Relation to Component Lifecycle </a>
-  - <a href="https://kushaldas.hashnode.dev/useeffect-hook">useState Hook </a>
-  - <a href="https://kushaldas.hashnode.dev/usestate-hook">useState Hook</a>
-  - <a href="https://kushaldas.hashnode.dev/javascriptmathfunction">Unleashing the Power of JavaScript Math Functions</a>
   - <a href="https://kushaldas.hashnode.dev/">➡️ More blog posts ... </a>
 </div>